Can I still get the Arkadelphia Promise if I have received state or federal student aid?

 - Must apply for 2 scholarship opportunities outside of state, federal or Arkadelphia Promise funding.
 Awards are not required but proof of application is to be documented.

 Funding for the Arkadelphia Promise Scholarship is provided by Southern Bancorp and the Ross Foundation.
-This Program was conceived and developed by the Clark County Strategic Plan.
+The Scholarship Program was conceived and developed by the Clark County Strategic Plan.